alovajs/alovajs.github.io/docs/tutorial/03-learning/01-alova-instance.md

     // The second parameter is the method instance of the current request, you can use it to synchronize the configuration information before and after the request
     onError: (err, method) => {
       alert(error.message);
+    },

+    // Interceptor for request completion
+    // When you need logic that needs to be executed whether the request succeeds, fails, or hits the cache, you can specify a global `onComplete` interceptor when creating an `alova` instance, such as hiding request loading.
+    // Receive the method instance of the current request
+    onComplete: async method => {
+      // Process request completion logic
     }
   }
   // highlight-end